 Similarly, Gibson prefers secondhand shopping to buying from bigger brands.
 “This isn't really easy as a fat person because lots of the clothes that are made for us are not really made to last so people tend to wear things until they fall apart and then the secondhand market is limited because of that,” she explains.
-“You can find some pretty good stuff, though.
-I really like Vinted for the search functionality.
-You can put your size in and it seems to be pretty accurate (although there are always thins who try to put their 26-inch waist stuff in the size 26 section, sigh).
 I don't find Depop particularly usable but I do know people that find stuff there and then eBay is great if you've got lots of time.
 The volume of stuff on there is quite intense but you can find some stuff if you sift.”

 Plus-size maker and stylist Lydia Morrow has an additional tip for secondhand shopping IRL: “I try to bring a measuring tape with me,” she says.
 “It’s sometimes unexpectedly easy to find a cool button-down that fits and happens to be a men’s XL when you’re a 3XL.
 Sizing is so variable.”